unisonweb/unison/README.md

 $ ./shell.sh
 ```

 You'll again be put into a shell with access to cabal.
-The editor uses GHCJS and not all cabal commands are supported, but `cabal build` will compile the Haskell code to JS.
+The editor uses GHCJS and not all cabal commands are supported (notably `cabal repl` does not work), but `cabal build` will compile the Haskell code to JS.
 Just open the following file in a browser:

 ```
 editor/dist/build/editor/editor.jsexe/index.html